European Student Forum 2019 – Leicester

 The University of Leicester is ranked as one of the top 200 universities in the world by the 2018 Times Higher Education World University Rankings.

 The University of Leicester is a simple 10-minute walk from Leicester train station which has direct links to London, Birmingham, Manchester, Leeds and the East Midlands.
 There are multiple buses that run to and from the university, train station and city centre, that is only a 15 minute walk away.
 For road travel, both Megabus and National Express connect Leicester with major cities in England and Wales.
 Leicester lies between the M1 and the M6 motorway.

-Introduction, Registration and presentations will be in the Rattray Lecture Theatre.
+Introduction, Registration and presentations will be in the Chemistry Lecture Theatre.

-Talks and Panel Discussion will be held in the Physics and Astronomy Department, Lecture Theatres A and B. Workshops will be held in the Physics and Astronomy Department on the first floor in 4 workshop rooms.
+Talks and Panel Discussion will be held in the Chemistry Department, Lecture Theatres A and B. Workshops will be held in the Chemistry Department as well.

 Professor Carol Haswell